instrumental-products/agent-os/README.md

 ##### Automatic Installation (Recommended)

-From your project's root directory:
+**Important:** First be sure that you're inside your project's root folder so that Cursor rules are installed inside of it.
 ```bash
 curl -sSL https://raw.githubusercontent.com/instrumental-products/agent-os/main/setup-cursor.sh | bash
 ```